Aiko-IT-Systems/.github/SECURITY.md

 ## Enforcement

-We take security seriously at DisCatSharp.
+We take security seriously at AITSYS.
 Attempts to flood or overload our systems, or any other form of attack, will not be tolerated and will be met with strict enforcement actions, including potential bans.

 ## Acknowledgment